rzli6/LCEveryday/Tree/222_Count_Complete_Tree_Nodes.md

 ## Note

-This problem require a deep understanding to a tree and how to divide and conquer.
+This problem requires a deep understanding to a tree and how to divide and conquer.
 It's great to do it again.